 - Exceptional User Experience: It is possible to create highly interactive, visually appealing user interfaces.

-- Limited Responsiveness: There are few ways to make the application responsive to different screen sizes and devices.
+- Limited Responsiveness: There are a few ways to make the application responsive to different screen sizes and devices.

 - Time-Intensive Development: Many times, building a canvas app from the ground up is time-consuming.
 Considerable time and effort may be needed to incorporate the desired features.